SatoshiumAI/satoshium-us/certifier/tools/ops-toolkit/README.md

 ## Overview

-The **Certification Package JSON** is the canonical certification object.
-All other artifacts are generated representations or references derived from it.
+The **Certification Package JSON** is the canonical operational certification object from which all certification artifacts are generated.

 This toolkit helps you:
 - Initialize a new certification folder from a certification ID
-- Generate all 13 artifact types from the canonical package
+- Generate all certification artifacts from the canonical Certification Package
-- Validate required fields
+- Validate the Certification Package against required operational fields
-- Check release readiness
+- Validate certification publication readiness

 ---